cloudmesh-community/fa19-516-156/datacenter.md

 In Spetember 3rd 2019 Facebook released news to media about 200MW Wind energy deal with Apex for operating renewable energy in Fortworth Coke county location and to achive 100% in 2020.
 "Facebook Signs 200MW Wind Deal With Apex Clean Energy in Texas" Greentechmedia,P1.

-The study from RTI.org finds Facebook's four operational domestic data centers, including Fort Worth Data Center RTI.org,P1 "Facebook data centers have contributed a cumulative $5.8 billion in gross domestic product (GDP) to the U.S.economy from 2010-2016, or $835 million per year" also "RTI estimates that, from 2011-2016, Facebook avoided over 2.5 million MWh of carbon-intensive electricity consumption through energy efficiency and renewable energy investments.
+The study from RTI.org webpage finds Facebook's four operational domestic data centers, including Fort Worth Data Center RTI.org,P1 "Facebook data centers have contributed a cumulative $5.8 billion in gross domestic product (GDP) to the U.S.economy from 2010-2016, or $835 million per year" also "RTI estimates that, from 2011-2016, Facebook avoided over 2.5 million MWh of carbon-intensive electricity consumption through energy efficiency and renewable energy investments.
 This resulted in CO2 emissions reductions of over 1.2 million metric tons."

 Also cosidering community contribution as from Facebook data center hom page "Facebook is committed to investing in the long-term vitality of Fort Worth and its residents by supporting groups that meet the community needs.
 In that spirit, Facebook's Fort Worth Data Center will be awarding competitive grants for projects and/or organizations based in the City of Fort Worth or within 10 miles of the data center. " Ref, Facebook/notes